iamdcj/javascripts/types/arrays/README.md

 ### `typeof` object

-Arrays are ordered collections of data; they tend to contain numerous pieces of related data.
+Arrays are numerically ordered collections of data; they tend to contain numerous pieces of related data.

 ###### String array
 ```